Oak Grove Community Council Board of Directors

 Mark and Kirk live in the Concord School area and enjoy being close to the school and the Trolley Trail.
 They can be seen walking their dog Chuck on the Trolley Trail to Stringfield Family Park and downtown Oak Grove for some good coffee and conversation.
 Mark and Kirk enjoy being grandparents to two granddaughters and a grandson on the way.

-Mark is a retired architect, AIA Emeritus, of 4 years, previously a Project Manger for ZGF Architects, in Portland.
+Mark is a retired architect of 43 years, previously a Project Manger for ZGF Architects in Portland.
 His career was devoted to design and construction projects in the healthcare industry here in the Portland/Vancouver area and throughout the United States.

 Valerie Chapman joined the OGCC as Vice Chair in 2019.
 She lives one block from the Trolley Trail in the Park Avenue neighborhood with her husband, Gwion Miller, and their three chickens.

 Valerie served on TriMet’s Citizen Advisory Committee for the Orange Line, which became her "major mode of transportation" after it opened in 2015.
-She serves as Chair of the Park Avenue Community Advisory Committee, has been a representative to MAP-IT.
+She serves as Chair of the Park Avenue Community Advisory Committee and has been a representative to MAP-IT.

 Prior to the COVID-19 shut down, she became involved in discussions with other community members about the way the unincorporated Oak Grove area is governed.
 That group became the Oak Lodge Governance Project.